duckietown/duckietown-lx/planning/README.md

     steps: List[PlanStep]
 ```

-(Note here that we are doing motion planning in dynamic environments with *known* motion.
+(Note here that we are doing motion planning in dynamic environments with *known* motion.)
-Studying reactive cases in which agents react to us involves *game theory* and will be part of a second MOOC.)

 In the `dt_protocols` module you will find a useful function called `simulate` which you can use to predict the trajectories for the obstacles (and for yourself as well):